-At the beginning of the 1960s RAI introduced a new channel, RAI 2 (“due”), usually called “il secondo” or “the second one.”
+The history of Italian television in the 60s starts when, at the beginning of the decade, RAI introduced a new channel, RAI 2 (“due”), usually called “il secondo” or “the second one.”
 With the new channel the programs on offer doubled, even though both channels still didn’t broadcast twenty-four hours a day.
 The original channel was the home of the more expensive and successful programs, while cheaper productions and experimental shows were aired on the second channel.
 During this time Italy was also going through an economic boom that raised the economic standing of many families, thereby increasing buying power, which led to a steep increase in the number of televisions sold.
 It was at this point in Italian television history that TVs began to be seen as a common household appliance.

 A Decade of Popular Television Shows and Personalities

 Carosello was one show that hit its stride in the 1960s becoming one of the most loved programs in Italian television.
 The show was formatted to deal with the problem of commercials, which were severely regulated by Italian law, making it almost impossible for broadcasters to insert ads during programs.
 To get around the laws Carosello’s creator, Luciano Emmer came up with the idea of dividing the show into two segments.
 One was a longer comedy sketch often realized in animation or played by top actors of the time including foreign stars like Jerry Lewis, Jayne Mansfield, Orson Welles and Yul Brynner, which was followed by a short commercial message.
 The show and the format were a huge success.
 The program was so wildly popular with children that a new phrase was born, a common refrain repeated from parents to children: “A letto dopo Carosello” (“go to bed after Carosello”).
 In many ways the show was like the Italian equivalent of winding down the day with Johnny Carson and The Tonight Show.
 The final episode of Carosello aired in 1977.